junesirius/junesirius.github.io/_posts/Supernatural/2025-07-02-SPN-Best-creation-ever.md

 Dean nods in appreciation.

 Some locals walk past them, glancing at them curiously.
-Dean looks down at himself, feeling more self conscious and out of place than ever.
+Dean looks down at himself, feeling more self-conscious and out of place than ever.

 He tugs the hem of his flannel uneasily, "We gotta look like aliens," he mocks a complaint.
 "You forgot to mention we should get changed.
 You know, to blend in."